-China.
-Certain Chinese embassies have announced the following measures for applicants fully vaccinated with Chinese vaccines:
+- Effective 15 March 2021, China has announced an easing of visa restrictions for applicants who have proof of vaccination with a COVID-19 vaccine produced in China.
+Certain Chinese embassies have announced the following measures for applicants fully vaccinated with Chinese vaccines: - There is no need to provide a Letter of Invitation (PU), an Invitation Letter (TE) or an Invitation Verification Notice issued by the foreign affairs office or department of commerce of the provincial government or the headquarters of a state-owned enterprise;

-- There is no need to provide a Letter of Invitation (PU), an Invitation Letter (TE) or an Invitation Verification Notice issued by the foreign affairs office or department of commerce of the provincial government or the headquarters of a state-owned enterprise; - Foreign family members of Chinese citizens or permanent residents of China, including spouses, parents, children and other close relatives living together (siblings, grandparents and grandchildren), can now submit visa applications for the purposes of reuniting with family, taking care of elderly, visiting relatives, attending funerals or visiting critically ill relatives, whereas this entry exception was not previously available. - Holders of valid APEC business travel cards can now apply for an M visa by presenting their original valid APEC business travel card and the invitation letter issued by the inviting party in China. - This has been announced by Chinese embassies and consulates in many 0 countries, including but not limited to the ones in: Afghanistan, Albania, Algeria, Andorra, Angola, Antigua and Barbuda, Argentina, Australia, Austria, Bahrain, Barbados, Belarus, Belgium, Bulgaria, Burundi, Cabo Verde, Cambodia, Canada, Chile, Comoros, Congo, Côte d'Ivoire, Croatia, Cuba, Denmark, Djibouti, Ecuador, Egypt, El Salvador, Equatorial Guinea, Estonia, Finland, France, Gabon, Gambia, Germany, Ghana, Guinea, Guinea Bissau, Hungary, Iceland, India, Indonesia, Irag, Ireland, Israel, Italy, Japan, Kenya, Kuwait, Kyrgyzstan, Laos, Latvia, Lebanon, Lesotho, Liberia, Liechtenstein, Lithuania, Luxembourg, Madagascar, Maldives, Malta, Mauritania, Mexico, Monaco, Mongolia, Montenegro, Morocco, Mozambique, Nepal, Niger, Nigeria, North Macedonia, Norway, Oman, Pakistan, Palestine, Papua New Guinea, Philippines, Portugal, Qatar, ROK (Republic of Korea).
+- Foreign family members of Chinese citizens or permanent residents of China, including spouses, parents, children and other close relatives living together (siblings, grandparents and grandchildren), can now submit visa applications for the purposes of reuniting with family, taking care of elderly, visiting relatives, attending funerals or visiting critically ill relatives, whereas this entry exception was not previously available. - Holders of valid APEC business travel cards can now apply for an M visa by presenting their original valid APEC business travel card and the invitation letter issued by the inviting party in China. - This has been announced by Chinese embassies and consulates in many 0 countries, including but not limited to the ones in: Afghanistan, Albania, Algeria, Andorra, Angola, Antigua and Barbuda, Argentina, Australia, Austria, Bahrain, Barbados, Belarus, Belgium, Bulgaria, Burundi, Cabo Verde, Cambodia, Canada, Chile, Comoros, Congo, Côte d'Ivoire, Croatia.
+Cuba.
+Denmark, Djibouti, Ecuador, Egypt, El Salvador, Equatorial Guinea, Estonia, Finland, France, Gabon, Gambia, Germany, Ghana, Guinea, Guinea Bissau, Hungary, Iceland, India, Indonesia, Iraq, Ireland, Israel, Italy, Japan, Kenya, Kuwait, Kyrgyzstan, Laos, Latvia, Lebanon, Lesotho, Liberia, Liechtenstein, Lithuania, Luxembourg, Madagascar, Maldives, Malta, Mauritania, Mexico, Monaco, Mongolia, Montenegro, Morocco, Mozambigue, Nepal, Niger, Nigeria, North Macedonia, Norway, Oman, Pakistan, Palestine, Papua New Guinea, Philippines, Portugal, Qatar, ROK (Republic of Korea).
 Romania, Russia, Rwanda, Samoa, Senegal, Serbia, Sierra Leone, Slovakia, Somalia, Spain, Sri Lanka, Suriname, Sweden, Switzerland, Syria, Tajikistan, Tanzania, Thailand, The Commonwealth of Dominica, The cooperative Republic of Guyana, The Federated States of Micronesia, The Hashemite Kingdom of Jordan, The Republic of San Marino, Timor-Leste, Togo, Tunisia, Turkey, UAE (United Arab Emirates), Uganda, United Kingdom, United States of America, Uruguay, Vanuatu, Vietnam. - The consular requirements for COVID-19 testing and HDC health codes, and the quarantine requirements in the relevant destination cities, continue to apply. - Macao foreign residents (including permanent and non-permanent) can apply for visas to the mainland by providing residence certificates to prove they did not leave Macao in the last 28 days.
 All foreign nationals in Macao can apply for a new Chinese visa once they complete COVID-19 vaccines produced in China (14 days after finishing the 2 vaccines as the prescribed time interval) and hold a vaccination certificate issued by the Macao Health Bureau.
-For foreign nationals from other counties/regions who has not been inoculated with COVID-19 vaccines produced in China, visa requirements remain the same.
+For foreign nationals from other counties/regions who has not been inoculated with COVID-19 vaccines produced in China, visa requirements remain the same. - The provincial Foreign Affairs Offices (FAO) in several cities in China have tightened up the requirements for issuance of PU letters and require more concrete evidence demonstrating that the proposed visit is truly essential.
+Processing times for PU letters have therefore increased in many cases. - Some FAO offices may temporarily suspend the issuance of PU letters depending on the local pandemic prevention and control measurements (including to essential business travellers and workers).